ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 When you learn anything new, ask for the following:

-1. **Evidence** - What's true?
-How trustworthy is the info?
+1. **Evidence** - Is it true?
+How trustworthy is this info?
 2. **Viewpoints** - How would this look from other perspectives?
 3. **Connection** - Noticing any patterns?
-Have you seem something similar before?
+Have I seem something similar before?
 4. **Conjecture** - What if this information was different?
 What implications would it have?
 5. **Relevance** - Why does this matter?
 (Did I just waste my time reading that?)